dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

     </figure>
 </div>

 It's really easy to find out how to calculate the intersection between two lines.
-Its debatable as to whether it's easy to understand, but <a href="https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection" target="_blank">I'll leave the Wikipedia article on it here</a> for those who are interested, and for those who aren't, I'll apply it to the example here.
+It's debatable as to whether it's easy to understand, but <a href="https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection" target="_blank">I'll leave the Wikipedia article on it here</a> for those who are interested, and for those who aren't, I'll apply it to the example here.

 To summarise this, we can use the equation of a straight line: